 ♡ "Lisa is one of the exceptional teachers.
 She is the whole package."M. Mundth, Parent

 ♡ “Lisa creates the most dynamic multi-sensory environments.
 She is that rare combination of integrity, scholarship, creativity and determination."Dr. Hennington, Brooklyn College

 ♡ "As John Marshall Law School's Director of Admissions & Advancement, Fatimah's energy, dedication and creativity were characteristics that we depended upon greatly—and were never disappointed.
 She is a natural leader."R.D'Agostino, Esq.CEO

-Lisa partners with Home/ Independent Schools, Parents, and online Educational & Media companies in need of superior native-English speaking/bilingual educators and writers in the United States and worldwide.
+At times I partner with Home/ Independent Schools, and/or online Educational & Media companies in need of superior native-English speaking/bilingual educators and writers in the United States and worldwide.

-I LISTEN to the TEMPORARY challenges that my new student and her/his family are/have faced and create a personalized, multisensory learning plan that works well with the student's epistemology.
+I LISTEN to the TEMPORARY challenges that my new student and her/his family are facing/have faced, and create a personalized, multisensory learning plan that works well with the student's epistemology.